WebOfTrustInfo/rwot5-boston/draft-documents/lds-ocap/lds-ocap.md

 [Macaroons](https://research.google.com/pubs/pub41892.html) are a
 credentials system that uphold most of the properties of capabilities.
-They support delegation and attenuation (with some constraints as to who can attenuate) also via a chain of signed messages, but there are some key differences.
+They support delegation and attenuation (with some constraints as to who can attenuate), also via a chain of signed messages, but there are some key differences.

-The biggest feature of Macaroons over our design is that messages are smaller (a desirable property!) since rather than using public key cryptography for signatures, a simple HMAC is used.
+The biggest advantage of Macaroons over our design is that messages are smaller (a desirable property!) because a simple HMAC is used for signing rather than public key cryptography.
 Macaroons are thus passed around as bearer instruments over secure channels.
 This leads to a tradeoff: macaroons are smaller in size than Linked Data Capabilities, but unlike Linked Data Capabilities, cannot be sent or invoked over an insecure channel.
 Unlike Linked Data Capabilities, macaroons cannot be stored on a blockchain or be publicly retrievable from the web.

 One further difference is that while any entity that holds on to a macaroon may delegate that macaroon to any other entity, not all entities can attenuate macaroons.
 To see why, let us look at our final configuration between Alice, Bob, Dummy Bot, and Cloud Store:

 ```